successible/cleanslate/README.md

 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com
 NEXT_PUBLIC_HASURA_DOMAIN=XXX

-# Your email for the privacy policy for your instance.
-Example: contact@example.com
+# Optional: Link to your own Terms of Use and Privacy Policy.
-NEXT_PUBLIC_CONTACT_EMAIL=XXX
+NEXT_PUBLIC_LEGAL_LINK="https://<file-sharing-service>/legal.pdf"
 ```

 3. Create a web service that builds an image from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
 We recommend Render.com because it fairly priced and automates this process.
 However, any server that can build the `Dockerfile` and serve the container will do.
 Make sure to add these environmental variables to the running container.